egtogamat/hotspot-manufacturers/applications/innodev.md

 * What is your approximate price point?

-The approximate price point is 850 Euro ex.
+The approximate price point is 600 Euro ex.
 VAT.

 * Detailed hardware designs, including relevant parts?

-The gateway design is based on the Raspberry Pi Compute Module 4 (CM4), SX1303 and SX1250 radio chipsets, ATECC608B and DS28C36 for encryption of the swarm_key.
+The Light Hotspot design is based on the Raspberry Pi Compute Module 4 (CM4), SX1303 and SX1250 radio chipsets, ATECC608B for encryption of the swarm_key.

 * Evidence of a functioning prototype - photos, videos.